MarsBarLee/gsod-numpy-2023/blog-posts/blog-post-1.md

 ### Hosting the session
 The beginning opens with the prototype and how it attempts o answer the reoccuring question of 'How do we increase the number and variety of contributions to maintain the long-term health of a project?'.
 The middle shifts to inspiration such as the Turing Way Community Handbook and The Manga Guide to Databases.
 All this is twirled up into the pitch of the NumPy Contributor Comics.

-The last two slides posed key questions and the rest blank to be filled with comments,
+The last two slides posed key questions and the rest blank to be filled with sticky notes.

-By roughly following the agenda and watching the time, each session took a minimum of 20 minutes.
+Each session took a minimum of 20 minutes.
 I didn't want to call for a seperate meeting for these sessions, but rather slot into existing meetings and adjust from there.
 So the longest session was a full hour, at the NumPy Newcomers meeting.

 The biggest turnout was at the NumPy Community meeting with total of 9 people attending, higher than the usual of 4-6 people.